 Canine Therapy Corps has approximately 65 active volunteer teams working in programs across the Chicago metropolitan area. each year we provide 1,400 hours of therapy to more than 5,000 individuals AT NO CHARGE TO ANY CLIENT OR FACILITY.
-We have many more volunteers without dogs who assist with our our Certification test, evaluate our program efficacy, plan special events, and ensure that Canine Therapy Corps remains an innovative and exciting organization.
+We have many more volunteers without dogs who assist with our Certification test, evaluate our program efficacy, plan special events, and ensure that Canine Therapy Corps remains an innovative and exciting organization.

 ADVOCATE CHILDREN'S HOSPITAL - Outpatient Pediatric Therapy